Design Your Own Tags

 Context (Site) Tags and Alarm Notification

 Context tags (or custom types derived from a Context tag) may define custom alarm message templates, for use by all alarms occurring within the structure.
 This is done by adding the desired template name(s) to the Context's list of properties.
-If doing so, it is typical to use an expression when defining the template so that the message will be unique for each instance of the type.
+To create a custom property value that will be dynamic and unique for each instance, use tokens.
+A token will be replaced by the meaning it represents.
+All non-token characters will be passed along as a string.
+(To pass a percent sign as part of a string you must type %%)